 3. A Dry Chest is Essential for Using AED Pads

 Although, the chest should be dry to facilitate an easy flow of the shock from the instrument to the heart.
 However, it is not a necessity to use AED.
 If possible, you should dry off the chest completely but you shouldn’t delay defibrillation when a shock is immediately required.

 4. It is Not Feasible to Use AED After Two Minutes of CPR

 Many people believe that AED won’t work if it is used to supply a shock 2 minutes after resuscitation.
 In BLS for healthcare providers’ online courses, you can learn everything about this machine.
 A rescuer should continue with CPR unless this instrument arrives.
 AED is an automated external defibrillator with pads that are applied to the chest of a victim.
 It can find out on its own if the victim still needs a shock rhythm to survive.
 It asks the rescuer to push the shock button and wait for the results.

-The pads used in AED are designed for specific age groups including adults, kids, and babies.
+The AED electrode pads are specific to age groups including adults, kids, and babies.
 The adults are the most common age group for using AED.
 However, you can use these pads for children aged 1-8 years if you can’t find a proper pad in their size.
 Here, you shouldn’t use smaller pads on the adults because they don’t offer the required electric power and you may have to continue with check compression.